sgmark3/erdos_twitter_project/README.md

 ## Prediction of Tweet Popularity
 ### Features
 ### Machine Learning Framework
+In order to predict a tweet's popularity, we choose several, well established classifcation algorithms in the literature and compare their performance.
+In order to escape black-box hysteria and in the preservation of time, we limit ourselves to algorithms that we, the authors, have personally understood well.
+However, future work could certainly employ various other machine learning classification algorithms.

+The classification frameworks that we adopt are the following: logistic regression, k nearest neighbors, random forests, decision trees paired with adaboost, light gradient boosting, and xgboost.
+All of our code can be found in the [ML_Model_Tweet_Prediction](https://github.com/msjithin/erdos_twitter_project/tree/main/ML_Model_Tweet_Prediction) directory of this Github repository.
 ## Prediction of Market Movement
 ### Features
 ### Machine Learning Framework